adamancer/python-ecology-lesson-alt/episodes/02-introducing-pandas.md

 </table>
 <p>35549 rows × 9 columns</p>

-A few things to observe about this table:
+Here are a few things to observe about how the dataframe is structured:

+-   By default, JupyterLab displays the first and last five rows of the dataframe
+-   Each row represents a record
+-   Each column represents a field
--   The unlabeled column on the far left is the row label
+-   The unlabeled column on the far left is called the *row label*
--   `pandas` has done a lot of work behind the scenes when reading the data, including:
+-   pandas has done a lot of work behind the scenes when reading the data, including:
-    -   Assigning the row index as the row label
+    -   Assigning the *row index* as the row label
     -   Assigning each column a data type based on its contents
     -   Assigning certain cells the value NaN, which stands for "not a number" and is used to designate null values in the dataset.
 Here, those cells represent blank cells in the spreadsheet.

-Most of this behavior can be controlled when the spreadsheet is first read by using keyword arguments.
-A keyword argument is a named parameter that you can use to control the behavior of a function.
-For example, to force `pd.read_csv()` to use the existing record_id column as the row label, use the `index_col` keyword argument:
+Much of this behavior can be controlled when the spreadsheet is first read by using keyword arguments.
+For example, to force `pd.read_csv()` to use the existing record_id column as the row label, use the *index_col* keyword argument:

 ```python
 pd.read_csv("data/surveys.csv", index_col="record_id")